 Earnings of the fruit preparations business saw a significant decrease.
 Higher costs could not be recouped through the only slight rise in sales volumes.
 Specifically, the primary drivers of the reduction in operating profit were one-time impacts relating to raw materials in Mexico (strawberry and mango), combined with low sales prices for apples from the 2018 crop in Ukraine, reduced margins in Europe and the application of hyperinflation accounting in Argentina.
 Furthermore, the fruit preparations business registered a net exceptional items expense reflecting regional restructuring measures (such as in Serbia) and exceptional staff cost effects.

-1 EBITDA represents operating profit before exceptional items, results of equity-accounted joint ventures, and operating depreciation and amortisation.
+Operating profit (EBIT) is after exceptional items and results of equity-accounted joint ventures.